savergiggio/Aquarium-RGBW-SmartLamp/README.md

 If you would like to support my project, and continue to develop it you can subscribe as **PATREON** at the following link: https://patreon.com/RGBWSmartAquariumLamp or make a donation to my **PAYPAL** account: pasqualetripodi14@gmail.com.

-All the materials will be available for free to download, for this reason I only inserted a symbolic price, of 2,99€, when downloading the app from the Play Store.
+All the materials will be available for free to download, for this reason I only inserted a symbolic price of 2.99€, when downloading the app from the Play Store, but you can compile it for free anyway.
 If you already made a donation or you are a patreon please write to me , i will give you the app for FREE.

 # Next APP Features